THE HISTORY OF SOLIHULL MOORS FOOTBALL CLUB

 2017/18 saw a miserable start to the season as we propped up the league.
 Liam McDonald made way for Richard Money, but he quit after just 20 days before Mark Yates took over the reins with Tim Flowers as his assistant.
 At that stage The Club had played 20 league matches and amassed just eleven points.
 In his term of office Moors played 26, won 11, drew 10 and lost 5.
 At home they were unbeaten up to the last game of the season.
 Had they produced that form throughout the entire season we would certainly have made the play offs.

 2018/19.
 Before a ball had been kicked in anger Mark Yates left to take over at League 2 Macclesfield.
 Seamlessly Tim Flowers stepped up to the lead role and Gary Whild as his assistant.
-Several key signings have been made to strengthen the squad and there is an air of expectancy around the club as it embarks on its third year in the top flight.
+Several key signings have been made to strengthen the squad and there was an air of expectancy around the club as it embarked on its third year in the top-flight.
+Indeed, it turned out to be quite the season, as Solihull Moors made club history by gaining their highest ever league finish.
+The team finished second, just three points behind eventual champions Leyton Orient.
+The season didn’t quite have the fairy tale ending as AFC Fylde defeated Flowers’ side in the play-off semi-final.
+Moors ended on 86 points, narrowly missed out on an FA Cup third round tie against Blackpool and reached the FA Trophy quarter-finals.